maxadamo/improved-puppetserver/README.md

 #### Consul configuration

 You may want to use the Puppet module for [Consul](https://forge.puppet.com/KyleAnderson/consul) made by Solarkennedy.
-You'll get a consul configuration like this this file: [puppet_service.json](https://github.com/maxadamo/improved-puppetserver/blob/master/scripts/service_puppet.json)
+You'll get a consul configuration file like this this one: [puppet_service.json](https://github.com/maxadamo/improved-puppetserver/blob/master/scripts/service_puppet.json)

 ##### consul config in details